-What is a Call To Action (CTA)?
+What is a Call-To-Action (CTA)?

-The Value of CTA
+The value of CTA

-But, if you get your audience to interact with your work, it will help you get a step closer to the faster return on investment (ROI).
+But, if you get your audience to interact with your work, it will help you get a step closer to a higher return on investment.
 That means turning your passive viewers into active participants.

 Types of CTA

-Effective calls to action are simple and easy to follow.
+Effective calls-to-action are simple and easy to follow.
 They come in a variety of types.
-They could be for lead generation, form submission, lead nurturing or social sharing.
+They could be for lead generation, form submission, lead nurturing, or social sharing.

 Examples of some of the most popular types of CTA are:

-- Opportunities to sign up for newsletters.
+- Opportunities to sign up for newsletters

-- Share buttons for social media.
+- Share buttons for social media

 - Social media links to your profiles